The gauge coupling unification in the flipped $E_8$ GUT: Introduction

 because in this case the gauge coupling unification condition can be written in the simple form $\alpha_1=\alpha_2=\alpha_3$.
 Although the running of couplings in the Standard model does not match this prediction, magically, this condition agrees with the running of couplings in its simplest supersymmetric extension called the Minimal Supersymmetric Standard Model (MSSM) \cite{Ellis:1990wk,Amaldi:1991cn,Langacker:1991an}.
 Of course, this fact is hardly accidental.

 However, the simplest supersymmetric GUT based on the gauge group $SU_5$ has some essential problems.
 For instance, the doublet-triplet splitting requires fine tuning \cite{Dimopoulos:1981zb,Sakai:1981gr}, and the predicted proton lifetime is less than the current experimental restrictions \cite{Workman:2022ynf}.
+These problems are successfully solved in supersymmetric GUTs with the extra space dimensions compactified on orbifolds \cite{Kawamura:2000ev,Altarelli:2001qj,Hall:2001pg,Kobakhidze:2001yk}, see also \cite{Raby:2017ucc}.
+However in this paper we will consider usual supersymmetric GUTs in four dimensions.

-Moreover, the left fermions of a single generation\footnote{Standardly (see, e.g., \cite{Cheng:1984vwu}), they contain the charge conjugated right fermions of the Standard model and the charge conjugated right neutrinos.
-Equivalently, it is possible to deal with the right fermions (or chiral superfields in the supersymmetric case) in the representation $1+5+\,\xbar{10}\,$.} belong to the reducible representation $1+\xbar{5}+10$ of $SU_5$.
-Wonderfully, it is this representation that appears in the decomposition of the $SO_{10}$ spinor irreducible representation with respect to the subgroup $SU_5\times U_1$ \cite{Slansky:1981yr},
+In the simplest $SU_5$ theory the left fermions of a single generation\footnote{Standardly (see, e.g., \cite{Cheng:1984vwu}), they contain the charge conjugated right fermions of the Standard model and the charge conjugated right neutrinos.} belong to the reducible representation $1+\xbar{5}+10$ of $SU_5$.
+Equivalently, it is possible to deal with the right fermions in the representation $1+5+\,\xbar{10}\,$.
+In particular, in the supersymmetric case chiral superfields of a single generation can be written the form